markowskijustin/markowskijustin/README.md

 # Hi there, my name's Justin 👋

 I'm an incoming tenure-track Assistant Professor in the Division of Health Policy and Administration of the University of Illinois Chicago (UIC) School of Public Health.
-I am also the director of the Healthcare SHIELD (Safety net Hub for Innovation, Exploration, and Local Development), where we study the healthcare safety net, applying rigorous empirical methods to help answer policy-relevant questions with the goals of improving health outcomes and reducing disparities through developing communities and the systems that support them.
+I am also the director of the Healthcare SHIELD (Safety net Hub for Innovation, Exploration, and Local Development), where we study the healthcare safety net, applying rigorous empirical methods to help answer policy-relevant questions with the goal of building healthier communities and reducing disparities through our leading research portfolio.

 Here's a little bit about me:
 - 🔭 My current research is focused on optimizing the delivery of healthcare for traditionally underserved populations